estuary/flow/site/docs/guides/flowctl/create-derivation.md

 * **Step 1:** Select source collections: In the **Available Collections** dropdown, select the collection you want to derive.

-* **Step 2:** Transformation Language: There are two language options to select: **SQL** and **Typescript**.
+* **Step 2:** Transformation Language: There are two language options to select: **SQL** and **TypeScript**.

 * **Step 3:** Write transformations: Give your derived collection a name.
 Then click the **PROCEED TO GITPOD** button.

 This opens up GitPod in another tab, where an environment is already set up for you.

-## GitPod Set-Up
+## GitPod Setup

-We integrate with GitPod in order to let users leverage the full capabilities of SQLite.
+Flow integrates with GitPod so you can leverage the full capabilities of SQLite.
 GitPod is free to use.
 It is an online Integrated Development Environment (IDE) that provides a complete development environment that can be accessed through a web browser, with all the necessary tools and dependencies pre-installed.

 In GitPod, you will set up your derivation's schema specs in the **flow.yaml** file.
 The tutorial [here](https://docs.estuary.dev/concepts/derivations/#tutorial) walks through several examples on how to fill out **flow.yaml** depending on your use case.